MojosBeans100/MS4-spaceport/README.md

 ![Schema](https://res.cloudinary.com/code-institute-mojos-beans/image/upload/v1643821929/Spaceport/SCHEMA_j2yy7r.jpg)

 #### Models
 There are three models in this project.
-As the project uses an API for a lot of the information stored in the databases, see the associated tables to understand how the data is created (whether by the User, the Spaceport app, or from the API)
+As the project uses an API for a lot of the information stored in the databases, see the associated tables to understand how the data is created (whether by the User, the Spaceport app, or from the API).

+*Note: during development and testing, many pipelines were created under testing accounts.
+Many of these no longer have a respective API model.*

 ##### User
 - The User model contains information about the user, as part of the Django allauth library